 Who has left I’m a Celebrity 2022 so far?

-Boy George has become the fourth person to be voted off of I’m a Celebrity.
+Babatunde Aleshe has become the fifth person to be voted off of I’m a Celebrity.

-Hosts Ant and Dec announced that the Culture Club star had revealed the fewest “votes to save” from the public on Tuesday (22 November).
+Hosts Ant and Dec announced that the comedian had received the fewest “votes to save” from the public on Wednesday (23 November).

-The singer lasted 18 days in the jungle.
-His departure follows that of Coronation Street actor Sue Cleaver, who left on Monday (21 November).
+The comic lasted 19 days in the jungle.
+Aleshe’s departure follows that of Culture Club singer Boy George, who left on Tuesday (22 November).

-Before them, broadcaster Charlene White and A Place in the Sun presenter Scarlette Douglas were culled on Friday 18 November and Sunday 20 November respectively.
+Before them, Coronation Street star Sue Cleaver, broadcaster Charlene White and A Place in the Sun presenter Scarlette Douglas were sent home.

-In his post-elimination interview, the “Karma Chameleon” star touched on his feelings towards former health secretary Matt Hancock.
+In his post-elimination interview, Aleshe told Ant and Dec he “needed” his “freedom”.
+He also said he hoped Hollyoaks star Owen Warner would win the show.

-“Having Matt in here was difficult for a lot of reasons,” he admitted to Ant and Dec, before adding that he ultimately saw Hancock as “just a person” while in the camp.
+Boy George had spoken in his exit interview about his feelings regarding Matt Hancock’s presence in the camp.

 When actor Sue Cleaver left, she sang the praises of her “jungle husband” Mike Tindall and expressed her desire for Lioness football star Jill Scott to win the competition during her exit interview with Ant and Dec.